 Is your project management ready for the future?10.
 October 2017 - Jan Pries-Heje, professor at Roskilde University and external facilitator at Mannaz.
+Share this page

 Are you considering applying agile project management?
 Or are you already doing so?
 Read more and get an IT professor’s perspective on the method’s opportunities, potential and limitations.